Esfandak: Population

 At the time of the 2006 National Census, Esfandak's population was 2,003 in 440 households, when it was a village in Kuhak-e Esfandak Rural District (Note: Renamed Esfandak Rural District) of Bam Pasht District.
 The following census in 2011 counted 2,387 people in 587 households.
-The 2016 census measured the population of the village as 2,962 people in 725 households.
+The village's population at the 2016 census was 2,962 people in 725 households.

-In 2017, the rural district was separated from the district in the formation of Mehregan District In 2021, Esfandak was elevated to the status of a city. and renamed Esfandak Rural District.
+In 2017, the rural district was separated from the district in the formation of Mehregan District In 2021, Esfandak was elevated to the status of a city, and renamed Esfandak Rural District.